 Lincoln Rolleston and Levi Road form part of the wider arterial network connecting to Christchurch and south, and includes a cycleway between Rolleston and Lincoln.
-The intersection of Lowes, Levi and Lincoln Rolleston Roads, and Masefield Drive is planned to be upgraded to a roundabout or traffic lights in 2025-2026.
+The intersection of Lowes, Levi and Lincoln Rolleston Roads, and Masefield Drive is planned to be upgraded.
 Primary connections into the area from Levi Road shall be restricted to reflect Levi Road's arterial function, to minimise the number of new intersections and connection points and to maintain appropriate spacing between intersections.

-A primary road connection is proposed as an extension to Broadlands Drive across ODP Area 4, providing a direct link to the future reserve to the east and schools and other destinations to the west.
+A primary road connection is proposed as an extension to Broadlands Drive, providing a direct link to the future reserve to the east and schools and other destinations to the west.
 A primary road connection is also proposed as an extension of Brathwaite Drive extending east to cater for future development links.
 An indirect secondary road connection is provided between the Branthwaite Drive extension and Levi Road to encourage traffic flow to remain on the Lincoln-Rolleston Road and Levi Road arterial route.

 The primary and secondary roads provide a structure for the remaining internal and local road layout to be formed to provide inter-connectivity, walkable blocks and additional property access.
 The remaining internal roading layout must be able to respond to the possibility that this area may be developed progressively over time including that part of the ODP presently under the CIAL noise contour.
-In anticipation of full residential development for the entire ODP area the extension of Broadlands Drive is to be located within the contour to maximise lot yield, and to provide a more rational design for that longer term proposition.
-An integrated network of roads must facilitate the internal distribution of traffic, and if necessary, provide additional property access.
+In anticipation of full residential development for the entire ODP area the extension of Broadlands Drive is to be constructed to full urban standards, located within the contour to maximise lot yield, and to provide a more rational design for that longer term proposition.